Hoover Dam and WWII

 Tighter Regulations for the Hoover Dam

-In September 1941, the US government decided to approve the “Regulations Governing the Protection of Structures.”
-The new regulations applied to all Bureau of Reclamation projects that were either under construction or already operational.
-The Hoover Dam was categorized as a Class I structure, which meant that it was ranked at the top of the list for infrastructure in need of protection in the US.
-The Hoover Dam was consequently given the complete protection of all its most valuable features, which armed guards closely watched.
+In September 1941, the US government approved the “Regulations Governing the Protection of Structures.”
+The new regulations apply to all Bureau of Reclamation projects under construction or already operational.
+The Hoover Dam was categorized as a Class I structure, which meant it was ranked at the top of the list for infrastructure needing protection in the US.
+The Hoover Dam was consequently protected by all its most valuable features, which armed guards closely watched.

 Hoover Dam and War Efforts

 The Hoover Dam’s construction started in the 1930s.
 Even at that time, the dam was recognized as a large project and, therefore, one that would take a while to complete.
-The Hoover Dam was originally designed and built with the intention of supplying power to people and businesses in the local Southwest region.
+The Hoover Dam was originally designed and built to supply power to people and businesses in the local Southwest region.
 However, when the war started, electricity demand surged across the country.
 The Hoover Dam started to play a key role in providing hydro-power in the US.
 When WWII started, the Axis Powers of Germany, Japan, and Italy all had higher power production than the US.
-Hydroelectricity was considered a top power source for the US, and it was a source of energy that the Hoover Dam could produce.
+Hydroelectricity was considered a top power source for the US and a source of energy that the Hoover Dam could produce.
 As soon as the demand increased for more electricity, the Hoover Dam stepped up to the challenge.
 The Hoover Dam quadrupled its energy output for the war efforts, and its power output increased by 25% just in the first year of the war.

 Soldier Hideout